oracle/weblogic-kubernetes-operator/site/v1.0/README.md

 To permanently remove the Kubernetes resources for a domain from a Kubernetes cluster, run the [Delete WebLogic domain resources](/kubernetes/delete-weblogic-domain-resources.sh) script.
 This script will delete a specific domain, or all domains, and all the Kubernetes resources associated with a set of given domains.
 The script will also attempt a clean shutdown of a domain’s WebLogic pods before deleting its resources.
 You can run the script in a test mode to show what would be shutdown and deleted without actually performing the shutdowns and deletions.
 For script help, use its `-h` option.

-The script will remove only domain-related resources which are labeled with the `domainUID` label, such as resources created by the [Create WebLogic domain](/kubernetes/create-weblogic-domain.sh) script or the [integration tests](/src/integration-tests/bash/run.sh).
+The script will remove only domain-related resources which are labeled with the `domainUID` label, such as resources created by the [Create WebLogic domain](/kubernetes/create-weblogic-domain.sh) script.
 If you manually created resources and have not labelled them with a `domainUID`, the script will not remove them.
 One way to label a resource that has already been deployed is:

 ```
 kubectl -n <Namespace> label <ResourceType> <ResourceName> domainUID=<domainUID>